 Considering you can get yourself one for less than the price of a burger and chips, itâs an investment thatâs well worth looking into.

-- Try these for size: Best gym shoes your workout session
+- Try these for size: Best gym shoes for your workout session

 - Sweat in style: Best gym gear for women